dakko-group/dakko-sdk/README.md

 )
 ```

 The MIE supports slippage estimation across different trade sizes.
-In this case using `steps` argument we build linear space with `start = 1000` and `end = trade_size` points to build 2D distribution of slippage vs trade size:
+In this case using `steps` argument we build linear space with `start = 1000 USD` and `end = trade_size USD` points to build 2D distribution of slippage vs trade size:

 ```python
 mie.estimate_slippage_across_sizes(